GaetanLepage/phd-manuscript/sections/4_active_ssl/3_results/0_index.typ

 <fig:active_ssl:results:blending_comparison>

 Naturally, when significantly precise #doa spectra are extracted at each step, even the naive averaging method suffices for accurately estimating the 2D heatmap.
-However, when, more imperfect and challenging #doa maps are considered, the neural network shows a greater capacity at ignoring the noise and providing a sharp likelihood estimation.
+However, when, more imperfect and challenging #doa maps are considered, the neural network shows a greater capacity to ignore the noise and provide a sharp likelihood estimation.

-Also, as #psi-dnn has been trained with localized 2D gaussian blobs as targets, it has learnt to properly filter the unnecessary parts of the original cones.
+Also, as #psi-dnn has been trained with localized 2D Gaussian blobs as targets, it has learned to properly filter the unnecessary parts of the original cones.
 Its output successfully concentrates on the actual position of the sources.
 By precisely separating and isolating the different local peaks in the map, the network allows for an easier clustering process.
-This decreases the sensitivity on the hyperparameters of DBSCAN.
+This decreases the sensitivity to the hyperparameters of DBSCAN.

 #include "tables/blending_methods.typ"